 Anyone who spends time maintaining their garden knows how frustrating it can be using old-style battery powered tools.
 Admittedly they are cleaner and quieter than petrol, are portable and ‘go-anywhere’ unlike mains electric powered tools, but up until recently their power has been fairly limited.

-Add to this the slow charging times, the ‘winding-down’ effect as the power dwindled and the fact that they lost all their power when stored and you can see why serious gardeners have traditionally been sceptical.
+Add to this the slow charging times, the ‘winding-down’ effect as the power dwindled and the fact that they lost all their power when stored and you can see why serious gardeners have traditionally been sceptical about utilising battery power.

 Until now.
-A new generation of lightweight Lithium-ion (or Li-ion) batteries, is changing the rules and challenging even the power of petrol.
+A new generation of lightweight Lithium-ion (or Li-ion) batteries, has been changing the rules and challenging even the power of petrol.

 And that's not all.
-Modern Li-ion batteries charge fast, do not lose power when stored and run for significantly longer with no ‘winding-down’ effect, just pure power from start to finish.
+Modern Li-ion batteries charge very fast, they do not lose power when stored and run for significantly longer with no ‘winding-down’ effect, just workable power from start to finish.

-So.
-They may be able to challenge electric mains powered but surely they can't challenge petrol?
+So far so good.
+But they can't be that powerful surely?
 It is, after all, the overall power of petrol tools, particularly in the garden, that has given them the upper hand over the years.